-Overriding Principle 3 of the CLC Code of Conduct requires you to act in the best interests of your clients.
-You are not obliged to adopt the approach below, it is provided for those seeking guidance, setting out considerations to be borne in mind in determining how the Client Outcomes sought by that Overriding Principle might be delivered.
+Ethical Principle 2 of the CLC Code of Conduct requires you to act in the best interests of your clients.
+You are not obliged to adopt the approach below, it is provided for those seeking guidance, setting out considerations to be borne in mind in determining how the Client Outcomes sought by the Code of Conduct might be delivered.